What Does GSM Mean for Quilts?

 What does GSM stand for in bedding?

 GSM means grams per square metre.
 It measures the weight or density of the filling used in a quilt.
 A higher GSM means there’s more filling inside, which usually results in extra warmth.
+Generally down manufacturers dont use GSM.
+Its a flawed guide which is open to manufacturers inflating their GSM.
+Some manufacturers include the weight of the fabric not just the fill weight.

 Does a higher GSM always mean a better quilt?